 1. Choose a Revenue Forecasting Software/Tool

 First, you need a tool to build your revenue forecast.
 You have a couple of options:

 - Dedicated software

 A lot of companies use spreadsheets for revenue forecasting.
 However, there are several downsides to going that route, which we touch on in this article.

-For this example, I’m going to use Finmark for revenue forecasting.
-Not only is it our own software, but it makes the process extremely simple, particularly if you don’t want to deal with a bunch of Excel formulas or search for templates online.
+For this example, I’m going to use Finmark to build our revenue forecasting model.
+Not only is it our own software, but it makes the process extremely simple.

 If you want to follow along, or if you just want an easier alternative to spreadsheets, you can try Finmark for free here.

 If for some reason you prefer to use a spreadsheet or another tool, you can use the same approach I’m taking here, but the process will be different depending on the tool you’re using.

 Since we’re forecasting revenue, we need to make sure all of our products and revenue streams are included in our forecast.

 Products are the items you sell.
 They could be physical products, subscription plans, or whatever else you’re selling.